 I slowly make my way to the ten kilometre mark, along the river as it rushes.
 I see other runners.
-I love seeing runners out this early in the morning.
-They know this place.
+I love seeing runners out at this time in the morning.
+They're familiar with this place.
 One strong one runs past me and later I see him standing and meditating on a stone in the water.

 Eventually the time comes when I have to pee really badly.
-I want to stay on the trail and I hate my original plan of going up to street level and finding some grocery store to go into, really taking me out of the experience.
+I hate my original plan of going up to street level and finding some grocery store to go into, really taking me out of the experience.
 So I go into a heavily wooded area and find the perfect spot behind a big tree just dense enough to hide me.
 There's a crosshatching of roots over a drop off where I can put my foot, and I do it.

 When I bring my pants down to pee I'm swarmed by 1000 mosquitoes, and in a frantic moment gathering some leaves and trying to finish the whole thing quickly, I drop my airpod in my pee.
 Once I'm done I adjust myself as fast I can, everything sticky.
 My body with sweat, the air and trees damp with humidity.
 I wipe my airpod off with a leaf.

 I go back out, now relieved, and the path opens up into this sprawling greenscape, rolling hills that go on as far as you can see, lined in areas with willow trees.
 I also see a row of porta potties.
 Actually, as I continue in this dream-like setting, I see more washrooms, and proper washroom-buildings.
 What is this heavenly runner’s paradise?

 And where does the city of Toronto hide this space?
 It’s kept inside, far below the streets.
 From the top it’s hidden by fences behind inconspicuous buildings.